jlleongarcia/jlleongarcia/content/blog/da-ml.md

 Imagine you're tuning a musical instrument, like a guitar.

-Bias is like having the strings too tight or too loose—your instrument produces the wrong note consistently, no matter what you play.
-This is similar to bias in machine learning, where your model consistently predicts something wrong because it's stuck in a certain perspective.
+**Bias** is like having the strings too tight or too loose—your instrument produces the wrong note consistently, no matter what you play.

+This is similar to bias in machine learning, where your model consistently predicts something wrong because **it's stuck in a certain perspective**.

-Now, variance is like having the strings of your guitar at different tensions.
+Now, **variance** is like having the strings of your guitar at different tensions.

 Each string produces a slightly different sound, and the overall result is chaotic and inconsistent.

 This relates to variance in machine learning, where your model is too sensitive to small changes in the data and gives unpredictable results.

 {{< dropdown title="Balancing bias and variance is like tuning your guitar perfectly 🎸👇" closed="true" >}}

 You adjust the strings just right so that each note is accurate and consistent across different parts of the instrument.
 Similarly, in machine learning, you aim to find the sweet spot where your model neither underfits (bias) nor overfits (variance), resulting in reliable and accurate predictions.

 Just as a well-tuned guitar produces beautiful music, a well-balanced model produces meaningful insights.
 {{< /dropdown >}}

 You can think about very complex models as the ones that will experience a lot of variance in their outputs/solutions.

-> An idiot admires complexity, a genius admires simplicity." -Terry A. Davis
+> An idiot admires complexity, **a genius admires simplicity**." -Terry A. Davis

 But very simple models, tend to be biased, that means to provide very simplistic 'replies' that might not capture all the insights of the domain that its trying to make predictions about.

 ## Supervised Learning

 A computer is educated to carry out a task by being provided samples of desired input and output in the supervised learning method of machine learning.

 The examples are then used by the computer to deduce how to carry out the work by itself.

 For this, you should get familiar with these concepts:

 * Features - Your independent variable, the X, your model input.
 * Labels - Your model's prediction, the dependent variable (on the model), the Y.

 Predictive models that can make precise forecasts based on new data (not seen before by the algorithm) are created using supervised learning techniques.

 This is particularly helpful in programs like:

 * Regression:
 * Classification:
     * Image recognition, where the computer can recognize items in pictures